-The Rhythmic Sequence is a movement phrase where travelling movements are connected so that the team moves over the floor; either from side to side, back to front (or reversed) or diagonal.
+The Rhythmic Sequence is a movement phrase where travelling movements are connected so that the team moves across the floor; either from side to side, back to front (or reversed) or diagonal.

-Travelling means that gymnasts are moving all the time and there are no pauses in the sequence.
+Performing travelling movements means that gymnasts are moving all the time and there are no pauses in the sequence.